Guidelines for Establishing a Meditation Practice

 2. Establish a regular time and sit comfortably to meditate.
 Sit upright, with the neck and spine aligned.
 An early morning practice, sets the day.

 3. Use the same location for daily meditation.

 5. The stomach should be light.

 i) The breath.
 Gently bring your attention to your breath.
 Observe the inward and outward movement of the breath.
-The inhale will be cool, and the exhale will be warm.
+Observe, the natural breath, and notice the inhale is cool, and the exhale is warm.

 ii) A word, phrase, or name of God.
 Synchronize the word or phrase silently with the inhale and exhale.
 If you chose a name of God, think the first syllable with the inhale, and the second syllable with the exhale.